QUESTIONS? FROM UK CALL: 0330 088 5894 | FROM NON-UK CALL: +44 330 088 5894

 Travel Tips for Oman

-• Respect Local Customs: Oman is a conservative Muslim country, and it’s important to dress modestly, especially when visiting religious sites.
-Women should cover their shoulders and knees, while men should avoid wearing shorts in public places.
-It’s also advisable to remove shoes before entering someone’s home or a mosque.
+• Respect Local Customs: Oman is a conservative Muslim country.
+Dress modestly—women should cover shoulders and knees, and men should avoid shorts in public.
+Remove shoes before entering homes or mosques.

 • Currency and Payments: The local currency is the Omani Rial (OMR).
 Credit cards are widely accepted in hotels, restaurants, and larger stores, but it’s a good idea to carry some cash for smaller shops and markets.